 So now that National Breastfeeding Month has come to an end, what happens now?

-During the Black Breastfeeding Summit in Detroit (8/27/16), I talked with three amazing moms who are breastfeeding their babies: Tiffany, Alicia, and Kamisha.
-I asked them about their breastfeeding journey and they shared with me their experiences and how they feel women should be supported.
+During the Black Breastfeeding Summit in Detroit (8/27/16), I talked with three amazing breastfeeding moms: Tiffany, Alicia, and Kamisha.
+I asked them about their breastfeeding journey, and they shared with me their experiences and how they feel women should be supported.

 1. Check on breastfeeding mothers during the postpartum period.

 Tiffany is a first-time mom of a 6-month-old baby boy.
 Tiffany said she believes the first three weeks after a mom gives birth is when a mom needs strong support for breastfeeding “because it’s so hard.”

 After giving birth to a baby, there is so much going on.
 Tiffany pointed out during those first few weeks of postpartum, she experienced challenges, such as being tired and recovering from the birth of her baby.